FerreolS/Signals-and-systems-m1-tpe/src/Lecture-notes.typ

 $
 where $delta$ is the Dirac delta distribution described next section.
 The condition to perfectly reproduce $f(t)$ from $f[n]$ will be treated in @sec-sampling.

-=== Properties of systems

-/ BIBO Stability:
-The bounded input bounded output stability.
-We say a system is BIBO stable if

-/ Causality:

-/ Linearity:

-/ Time invariance:

-Causal signals are signals that are zero for all negative time.
-If any value of the output signal depends on a future value of the input signal then the signal is non-causal.
-/*

-Practical notes:
-- The measured y(t) contains both the true ground motion convolved with the instrument response and sensor/electronic noise.
-- Correct interpretation requires deconvolving the instrument response (inverse filtering) or applying the known transfer function in the frequency domain.
-- Real instruments have a natural frequency and damping (poles and zeros), limiting the frequency band where the LTI approximation holds.
-- Digitization imposes sampling and quantization constraints (aliasing, finite resolution).

-Notes:
-- "Linear" means superposition holds.
-"Time-invariant" means a shift in input causes same shift in output.
-- "Causal" means output at time t depends only on present and past inputs.
-"BIBO stable" means bounded input ⇒ bounded output.

- */

 == Dirac delta  function